camunda-community-hub/zeebe-test-container/README.md

 Zeebe Test Container is built for Java 8+, and will not work on lower Java versions.

+> You will need Java 17+ for development purposes, however, as many of our tests rely on shared
+> Zeebe libraries which are built for Java 17+.

 Additionally, you will need to comply with all the Testcontainers requirements, as defined [here](https://www.testcontainers.org/#prerequisites).